 There is no set strategy which will work every time in a money laundering prosecution.
 Money laundering is often charged with a number of other offences related to fraud, theft, drugs, or other high value criminal activity.
 Much will depend on the evidence of those defences.

-In large criminal conspiracies, where the main criminal or criminals are at some distance from the person charged with money laundering, the money laundering defence solicitor may be able to show that monies or assets were held or transferred unknowingly, which will result in a not guilty verdict.
+In large criminal conspiracies, where the main criminal or criminals are at some distance from the person charged with money laundering, the money laundering solicitor may be able to show that monies or assets were held or transferred unknowingly, which will result in a not guilty verdict.
 Sometimes the defendant is a friend or family member of another more deeply implicated defendant, and did not question the transaction because of he or she trusted that it was all above board.
-In this type of situation, the nature of the relationship should be focused on and portrayed skillfully to the jury to explain the client’s involvement.
+In this type of situation, the nature of the relationship should be focused on and portrayed skillfully to the jury to explain the client's involvement.

 In situations where there is evidence of large amounts of money being transferred, a forensic accountant is nearly always necessary.
 It is important that the accountant has experience of acting as an expert witness, and has experience of analysing accounts where there is alleged criminal activity.
 The forensic accountant will provide a report, and could appear as a witness.
 For money laundering cases this may be particularly relevant.
-This is because everything may depend on how the jury views a bank account money trail or business accounts records, and this may be influenced by a good accountant instructed by the defence solicitors.
+This is because everything may depend on how the jury views a bank account money trail or business accounts records, and this may be influenced by a good accountant instructed by the money laundering lawyers.